Why Christians Are Hated?

 Paul wrote, “All that will live godly in Christ Jesus shall suffer persecution” (2 Timothy 3:12).
 This speaks of not only the religious leader in the church, but all who devote their lives to walk in Christ’s path.
 They must expect to be misunderstood, misrepresented, and opposed for defending the truth (John 15:18–20; 1 Peter 4:12–19).

-Since the entrance of sin there has been “enmity” between Christ and Satan, between the kingdom of heaven and the kingdom of this world, and between those who serve God and those who serve Satan (Gen. 3:15; Rev. 12:7–17).
-This conflict will go on until “the kingdoms of this world are become the kingdoms of our Lord, and of his Christ” (Rev. 11:15; Dan.
-2:44; 7:27).
+Since the entrance of sin, there has been “enmity” between Christ and Satan, between the kingdom of heaven and the kingdom of this world, and between those who serve God and those who serve Satan (Genesis 3:15; Revelation 12:7–17).
+This conflict will go on until “the kingdoms of this world are become the kingdoms of our Lord, and of his Christ” (Revelation 11:15; Daniel 2:44; 7:27).

-> Jesus said, “If the world hate you, ye know that it hated me before it hated you” (John 15:18).
-Christ warned those who would be His disciples that they would be “hated of all men for my name’s sake” (Matt.
-10:22), but He added that whoever “loseth his life for my sake shall find it” (Matt.
-10:39).
+Jesus said, “If the world hate you, ye know that it hated me before it hated you” (John 15:18).
+Christ warned those who would be His disciples that they would be “hated of all men” for His “name’s sake” (Matthew 10:22).
+But He added that whoever “loses his life for My sake will find it” (Matthew 10:39).
 Christians suffer for the name they bear, the name of Christ.
-In all ages, as in the early church, those who truly love their Lord have rejoiced at being “counted worthy to suffer shame for his name” (Acts 5:41; Peter2:19–23; 3:14; 4:14).
+In all the past ages, as in the early church, those who truly loved their Lord have rejoiced at being “counted worthy to suffer shame for his name” (Acts 5:41; Peter2:19–23; 3:14; 4:14).

-> But whatever life may bring, the Christian is to rejoice (Phil.
-4:4) knowing that God will work all things for his good (Rom.
-8:28).
+But whatever life may bring, the Christian is to rejoice (Philippians 4:4) knowing that God will work all things for his good (Romans 8:28).
 This is particularly true of temptation or trial (James 1:2–4), because suffering develops patience and other traits of character essential to citizens of the heavenly kingdom.

-> In His service,
+In His service,